-Baby formula is one of the priciest items that parents will buy for their infant in their first year of life.
+Formula is one of the priciest items parents will buy for their infants in their first year of life.
 The average family spends $1,500 a year on this essential need, but you can save money by finding free baby formula.

-There are at least a dozen ways to get baby formula for free or cheap.
-Many of these options require minimal effort and only take a few minutes of your time.
+It is not as difficult as you might think to get baby formula for free or cheap.
+Better yet, many options require minimal effort and only take a few minutes of your time.

 Here are the best ways to get free formula or pay a reduced cost.

-When your little one arrives, you can register with manufacturers to get free formula samples and coupons.
+Registering with producers is a simple way to get free formula samples and coupons.
 This is especially helpful if your baby can only drink a specific type of formula and you want to see which brand works best.

 Similac is one of the top brands in the space.
 You can join their rewards program and receive up to $400 in offers.